SrikanthChilaka/webapp-fork/README.md

 ### Delete Image
 DELETE /v1/product/:productId/image/:imageId

+### Command to import the certificate
-aws acm import-certificate --certificate fileb://prod_srikanthchilaka_me.pem --certificate-chain fileb://prod_srikanthchilaka_me_ca_bundle.pem --private-key fileb://private_key.pem --profile demo
+Requested an SSL certificate from Namecheap, imported it into AWS Certificate Manager from the CLI, and then configured the load balancer to use the imported certificate aws acm import-certificate --certificate fileb://prod_srikanthchilaka_me.pem --certificate-chain fileb://prod_srikanthchilaka_me_ca_bundle.pem --private-key fileb://private_key.pem --profile demo